Arthurite: Biographic sketch

 Arthurite is named after two people, Arthur William Gerald Kingsbury and Sir Arthur Edward Ian Montagu Russell.
 Arthur Kingsbury was the son of a farmer in East Meon, Hampshire, England.
 He attended Bradfield College in Berkshire prior to an apprenticeship at a London law firm.
 He passed the bar exam in 1929 and became a solicitor at Sherborne and then later Crewkerne in the West of England.
 He began collecting minerals in 1927.
 After the war he accepted a position as a research assistant in the mineralogy department of the Oxford University Museum where he added 50 species to the list of minerals known to occur in Great Britain.
 Sir Arthur Edward Ian Montagu Russell was born in 1878 and became the 6th Baronet of Swallowfield Park Reading when his older brother died in 1944.
-Sir Arthur attended the prestigious Eton College and then studied chemistry at Kings College, London.
+Sir Arthur attended the prestigious Eton College and then studied chemistry at King's College, London.
 During his life he amassed an amazing collection of minerals, many from the collections of others, but also from his own field work.
 When Sir Arthur died in 1964 his collection of 12,000 mineral specimens went to The Natural History Museum in London with the stipulation that the collection not be dispersed, but remain as a British regional collection.